Skip to contents

 Coverage-based extrapolation of species richness.

-This is particularly useful when comparing communities with different abundances — standardizing by coverage ensures equal completeness rather than equal sample size.
+This is particularly useful when comparing communities with different abundances.
+Standardizing by coverage ensures equal completeness rather than equal sample size, so a richer but less thoroughly sampled community is not penalised for its lower count.

-dar() fits the relationship between diversity (Hill numbers) and area (Ma 2018).
-This generalises the classical species-area relationship to all Hill number orders:
+dar() fits the relationship between diversity (Hill numbers) and cumulative area (Ma 2018), generalising the classical species-area relationship to every Hill number order:

 dar_result <- dar(species, coords, q = c(0, 1, 2), n_seeds = 20, progress = FALSE)